jfrog/SwampUp2021/SU-301-Practical-Guide-to-Leveraging-JFrog-Pipelines-for-Jenkins-Users/README.md

 > Note : We could have merged the 2 pipelines by using a Multi stage docker file.
 However you would have missed the basics of JFrog pipelines :)

 Extra :
-* Have a look to the pipeline you didn't choose (Filespec)
+* Have a look to the pipeline you didn't choose

 # Lab 3

-> this WILL NOT rely on your previous pipeline and you will start with a clean and working pipeline

 Choose your deployment pipeline : **K8S** or **VM**